Integrated Sanitary Master Plan

 Can we have a trash receptacle at each bus stop to lesson the need for people littering getting on and off the bus?
 I see it all the time coffee cups, masks, pop cans...I am quite sure those that live near by would be grateful.

-John & Company asked over 2 years ago
+John & Company asked about 3 years ago

 Thank you for your feedback, however this is unrelated to the current project.
 Your inquiry should be directed to the appropriate department at Waste Management, Region of Waterloo: Ann-Marie Weber, tel: 226-750-4077, TTY 519-575-4608, or by email at: AWeber@regionofwaterloo.ca.